myarmolinsky/Ponkemo-v2/README.md

 ## Included Features

 - User sign up and log in
+  - Reset password by sending a password reset link to the account's provided email
 - User Profile
   - Shows owned Pokemon
     - Hover over an owned Pokemon to see its info